applied-systems-biology/mcat/src/main/resources/org/hkijena/mcat/documentation/parameter_preprocessing_minimum_time.md

-# Start time frame
+Defines if time frames from the start of the image stack are excluded.

-This parameter specifies how many time frames are omitted at the beginning of the image data stack.
-If this parameter is set to 0, no time frames are omitted at the stack beginning.
+This parameter has to be in the range of 1 and total number of time frames.
+All time frames before the _Start time frame_ will be excluded from the analysis. _Start time frame_ must not be larger than  _End time frame_.